Ladies' Tool Kits For the Home

 - Slip-Joint pliers, similar to Chanellocks®, can accommodate more than one size of object to be grabbed, but there is only a single adjustment point, so they are more limited.

-- The ubiquitous crescent wrench was initially a crescent-shaped handle, but that is no longer always the case.
-It may or may not have begun as a brand-name that was not well protected.
-In any case, it is technically called an adjustable wrench because it has a worm gear mechanism that allows the jaw to be opened to a range of sizes for unscrewing a bolt or holding a nut still while the screw is tightened or removed.
-They are not my first choice, as they cannot be tightened down as tight as a pair of vise-grips, and may be inclined to slip off the nut.
+- The common crescent wrench initially had a crescent-shaped handle, but that is no longer always the case.
+It is technically called an adjustable wrench because it has a worm gear mechanism that allows the jaw to be opened to a range of sizes for unscrewing a bolt or holding a nut still while the screw is tightened or removed.
+They are not my first choice, as they cannot be tightened down very tight, and may be inclined to slip off the nut.
 Crescent wrenches come in a wide range of sizes from, "Oh, how cute!" to "OMG!"

 - Flat-blade screwdrivers are for straight-slotted screw heads.
 This type of screw is less desirable, as the slot is easily stripped out and rendered useless from too much turning force.
 This can happen if the screw has become corroded or rusted in place.
 If the slot strips out, you have no way to easily remove the screw.
 It can be done, but is no longer a simple task.